Sharmila Chand catches up with Ms. Saba (shown below) to know more about the business woman & philanthropist.

 Malini Saba is a self-made businesswoman and ardent philanthropist.

 Born in Malaysia to a family of modest means, Ms. Saba spent her early life in Sri Lanka and Australia.
 Later, she migrated to the USA and, along with her husband, learned the nuances of business.
 In 2002, she launched The Saba Family Foundation to serve as an umbrella organization for all her philanthropic works.
 Through the foundation, she has helped millions of under-served women and children in South and South-East Asia, South America, Africa and the US gain access to life-saving medical and educational services and achieve economic stability.
-Funding for her philanthropic works comes from Saba Industries, a group of commodities companies that she has founded in Asia.
+Funding for her philanthropic works comes from Saba Group Holdings, a group of commodities companies that she has founded in Asia.
 Tak ing time off her busy schedule, Ms. Saba has penned The Abbreviated Cook, a book of quick and easy recipes that offer a twist on traditional South and South-East Asian dishes.

 Q: What is your philosophy of life?